DrishyaMody/CSAstudent_T1/_posts/Foundation/2025-04-22-CBstudyingBlog.md

 <script>
   const frqs = [
   {
     title: 'Methods and Control Structures',
     skills: [
       'Writing methods using loops and conditionals',
       'Using parameters and return values',
       'Understanding control flow'
     ],
     challenges: [
       'Forgetting return statements',
       'Loop logic errors',
       'Not handling edge cases'
     ],
-      tip: 'Practice writing small utility methods like checking if a number is prime or summing an array.'
+    tip: 'Practice writing small utility methods like checking if a number is prime or summing an array.',
+    notebookLink: '/CSAstudent_T1/ap-csa-frq-solutions',
+    examples: ['WordScrambler.recombine', 'TempGrid.computeTemp'],
+    simple: 'Write a method that takes inputs and uses logic (like if, loops) to calculate and return something.',
+    study: [
+      'Rewrite methods from FRQs by hand',
+      'Create your own method that filters data or does math', 'Use AP Classroom practice: Unit 3 + 4'
+    ]
   },
   {
     title: 'Class Design',
     skills: [
       'Creating instance variables and constructors',
       'Writing accessors and mutators',
       'Implementing object behavior with methods'
     ],
     challenges: [
       'Mixing up local and instance variables',
       'Improper use of “this” keyword',
       'Forgetting visibility modifiers'
     ],
-      tip: 'Design simple classes like Book or Student and write methods that manipulate their state.'
+    tip: 'Design simple classes like Book or Student and write methods that manipulate their state.',
+    notebookLink: '/CSAstudent_T1/ap-csa-frq-solutions',
+    examples: ['ScoreInfo / Stats.record'],
+    simple: 'You define a class that stores info (like score and frequency), and add behavior (methods).',
+    study: [
+      'Make a class for a real thing (Book, Game, Animal)', 'Practice writing toString() and constructor',
+      'Check Unit 5 from AP Classroom'
+    ]
   },
   {
     title: 'Array / ArrayList',
     skills: [
       'Traversing and modifying arrays and ArrayLists',
       'Using built-in methods for ArrayList',
       'Avoiding off-by-one errors'
     ],
     challenges: [
       'Mutating a list while looping through it', 'Accessing invalid indices',
       'Mixing up array vs. list methods'
     ],
-      tip: 'Practice removing elements, reversing lists, or finding specific values in arrays.'
+    tip: 'Practice removing elements, reversing lists, or finding specific values in arrays.',
+    notebookLink: '/CSAstudent_T1/ap-csa-frq-solutions',
+    examples: ['recordScores()', 'getPeakIndex()'],
+    simple: 'You go through a list or array to find things, change them, or calculate stuff.',
+    study: [
+      'Write loops that filter or count elements', 'Practice swapping and removing in ArrayLists',
+      'Do Unit 6 + 7 from CollegeBoard progress checks'
+    ]
   },
   {
     title: '2D Arrays',
     skills: [
       'Navigating 2D arrays using nested loops',
       'Reading and writing to rows and columns', 'Summing or transforming data in grids'
     ],
     challenges: [
       'Confusing row vs. column indexes',
       'Hardcoding sizes instead of using .length',
       'Loop nesting mistakes'
     ],
-      tip: 'Start with visual problems like summing rows or diagonals in a grid.'
+    tip: 'Start with visual problems like summing rows or diagonals in a grid.',
+    notebookLink: '/CSAstudent_T1/ap-csa-frq-solutions',
+    examples: ['TempGrid.computeTemp()', 'updateAllTemps()'],
+    simple: 'You work with a table of numbers and calculate new values based on neighbors.',
+    study: [
+      'Visualize 2D arrays like spreadsheets',
+      'Draw rows and columns on paper and write indices', 'Try nested loop challenges with 2D array grids' ]
   }
 ];

   const frqsContainer = document.getElementById('frqs-container');